-Component 1: Exploring User Interface Design Principles and Project Planning Techniques
+Component 1: Exploring User Interface Design Principles and Project Planning Techniques io create a user interface.

 Learners will develop their understanding of what makes an effective user interface and how to effectively manage a project.
 They will use this understanding to plan, design and create a user interface.